intermine/im-docs/docs/webapp/properties/webconfig-model.md

+---
-# Data and Widget Configuration
+title: Data and Widget Configuration
+---

 The `webconfig-model.xml` file configures aspects of how data appears on the InterMine webapp.